 Management did not provide a detailed outlook for 2026 but warned that the coming year would be difficult, as the 777X program will continue to consume cash, with improvement expected no earlier than 2027–2028.
 At the same time, the core programs – 737, 787, Defense and Services – are showing steady growth, supported by a record order backlog exceeding 600 billion USD.

 The main issue of the quarter was the 777X delay and the associated 4.9 billion USD provision, which weighed heavily on earnings.
-In other areas, the company continues to show gradual recovery: 737 production has stabilised at around 38 aircraft per month, 787 output at about seven, the Defence business has returned to profit, and the Services segment delivered double-digit growth.
+In other areas, the company continues to show a gradual recovery: 737 production has stabilised at around 38 aircraft per month, 787 output at about seven, the defence business has returned to profitability, and the Services segment delivered double-digit growth.
 However, challenges remain – labour strikes at certain plants continue, and legacy losses on the 777X program persist.

 Production quality is improving: the number of manufacturing errors and rework has fallen by 60–75%, fuselages from Spirit AeroSystems have become more consistent, and the company has completed modifications on older 737 MAX aircraft.
 Nevertheless, regulators remain vigilant.
 The FAA has only partially restored its trust and continues to maintain strict oversight following past violations.